Tristan Ridley has seen most of the world on a bike – now he’s tackling a new Utah route

 He hopes that other riders will be able to follow his route in Utah, whether they’re doing it as a one-off trip or following a similar path of connecting the Great Divide and Baja Divide.

 Ridley originally intended to create a full route to connect the two famous trails, and is now focusing on the Utah section, linking Moab to St. George.
-Linking existing routes such as the Colorado Trail and Kokopelli has proved a unique challenge, essentially requiring riders to have a setup capable of technical singletrack in addition to longer, remote sections necessitating heavy water and food carries.
+Linking existing routes such as the Colorado Trail and Kokopelli has proved a unique challenge, requiring riders to have a setup capable of technical singletrack and longer, remote sections necessitating heavy water and food carries.
 Ridley hopes that dialing in the Utah section will open the route to more riders who may not have a setup that can straddle those two different disciplines.

 His time spent in Moab marks the start of the route-building process.